-Like drivers and softwares, updates for BIOS are also released occasionally, but you should have a very good reason for updating your BIOS, also called flashing your BIOS.
+Like drivers and software, updates for BIOS are also released occasionally, but you should have a very good reason for updating your BIOS, also called flashing your BIOS.
 Unless you are having a specific issue like compatibility while installing new hardware that is resolvable through BIOS update, only then you should update your BIOS.

-Solution 1: Through Windows Operating System
+Solution 1: Through the Windows Operating System

 To update your BIOS on your Dell computer/laptop, you will first have to check which version of BIOS is currently running on your system.